 However, you can use it in so many other ways.

-Of course you can find sweet chili sauce in grocery stores, but homemade sweet chili sauce is so much better, especially when you can make it your own way.
+Of course you can find sweet chili sauce in grocery stores, but homemade sweet chili sauce is so much better than store bought, especially when you can make it your own way.

 Most recipes focus on the sweet and sour elements, though I like to up the overall spice factor just a bit, in order to achieve a better balance for those like me who enjoy spicy foods.